timbergus/generator-back/README.md

 ## Testing our API

 To test our API y use Postman.
 It's easy, it's cool and it's free.
 Good for me.
-The steps you can follo are:
+The steps you can follow are:

-### 1. Create a new user
+### 1. Register into the system

 To create a new user, you need to do a POST with an object with the following data: